-It took a year of planning until a motley crew of mountaineering friends met at Vienna airport, full of excitement about our upcoming expedition to Dhaulagiri VII, the Putha Hiunchuli (7246 m) in Dolpo, Western Nepal.
+It took a year of planning until a motley crew of friends met at Vienna airport, full of excitement about our upcoming expedition to Dhaulagiri VII, the Putha Hiunchuli (7246 m) in Dolpo, Western Nepal.

 It’s easy to say that Putha Hiunchuli is “technically one of the easier” 7000s in the Dhaulagiri ridge.
-As this is my first expedition, the information is purely theoretical for me, and yet I already feel offended by the words “technically easy” – as if climbing 7000 m were easy !
+As this is my first expedition, the information is purely theoretical for me, and yet I already feel offended by the words “technically easy” – as if climbing 7000 m were easy!

-Putha Hiunchuli is the most Western of the 7000s in the Dhaulagiri ridge, hence its second name Dhaulagiri VII, The first people to climb it were the British adventurer Jim Roberts and his Sherpa Ang Nyima in 1954.
+Putha Hiunchuli is the most Western of the 7000s in the Dhaulagiri ridge, hence its second name Dhaulagiri VII, The first people to climb it was the British adventurer Jim Roberts and his Sherpa Ang Nyima in 1954.
 They took the North-western flank, which is a glacial slope with 35 degrees inclination at the most (making it a technically easy climb).

 Expedition briefing and sightseeing in Kathmandu